 Syncretism is the combining of different beliefs, traditions with the underlying objective to show that apparent contradictions can be solved and substantial unity can be achieved.
 When this mosaic was made roughly half of the population of the Roman Empire had embraced the Christian faith and the other half was still attached to traditional beliefs.
 By eliminating the wings on the head of Hermes (Mercury) and by changing the names of the personages this mosaic could represent the Nativity of Jesus.

-The traditional iconography of Apollo playing a lyre portrayed the god as a naked youth, occasionally with slightly womanish features.
+The traditional iconography of Apollo playing a lyre portrayed the god as a naked youth, occasionally with slightly womanish features (see a mosaic which was found in France).
 In the IInd century AD some mosaics showed Apollo with a radiant sun surrounding his head.
-In this mosaic Apollo is fully clothed and the radiant sun has become a glowing halo, whereas Marsyas is depicted as a barbarian and the men carrying him away wear a Phrygian cap, the same worn by Mithras, a god of Persian origin.
+In this mosaic Apollo is fully clothed and the radiant sun has become a glowing halo, whereas Marsyas is depicted as a barbarian and the men carrying him away wear a Phrygian cap, the same worn by Mithra, a god of Persian origin.
 It is therefore likely that, although formally depicting Apollo and Marsyas, the mosaic had other metaphoric meanings.

 House of Aion: Leda and her housemaids